Kanasia-Moore/Operational-Strategy-and-Attrition-Analysis/Weekly_Mini_Projects/Project-01-Understanding-The-Operational-Challenge/README.md

-## Week 01: Understanding The Operational Challenge
+## Project 01: Understanding The Operational Challenge

 ### Overview
 This week focused on building a foundational understanding of how roles are structured within a fulfillment center and how work flows across those roles.